alexharkess/bread_and_butter/README.md

 bread_and_butter
 ================

 My bread and butter scripts for short read inspection, cleaning, tophat2 alignment, bisulfite alignment.
-Free to anyone.
+Free to anyone, but hardcoded with paths for the University of Georgia zcluster.

+readCleaning